-PEST analysis is a framework that categorizes macro-environmental influences such as political, economic, social and technological forces often used in the environmental scope of strategic planning.
+PEST analysis is a framework that categorizes macro-environmental influences in strategic planning.
+These influences may include political, economic, social and technological forces often used in the environmental scope of this process.
 Two additional factors are also occasionally added to the analysis, environmental and legal, to make a broader PESTEL analysis, but these factors are not required to be separated into individual categorical analysis as they can easily be amalgamated within the other categories.

 The goal of PEST analysis is to examine the overall impact of each of these categories (and the potential or real correlation with each other) on the business.
 The results are often used either to take advantage of potential opportunities and/or to make contingency plans for opposing threats when preparing business and strategic plans.

 Global, national and local economic conditions all contribute and affect how easy or difficult it is for a business to be successful, grow and be profitable as all of the conditions affect capital availability, cost, and demand as well as influence and impact supply and labor.
 The four perspectives, which give a logical structure, provide a clear presentation for further discussion and proactive decision-making.
 In writing a good PEST, the subject should be a clear definition of the market being addressed, which may include issues such as:

 - the company within its market

 - the product the company sells and its place in the market